signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 export default Input
 ```

+Code samples I used in this blog post are available [here](https://github.com/mersocarlin/testing-with-jest-and-mocha).

 ## Mocha

 Setting up Mocha itself is extremely easy.
 The flexibility it brings with different types of assertion libraries and the chance of working with [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior Driven Development) definitely worth to mention here.
 Once it's installed, the first test is really simple to write and assert: